Click here to increase size

 The building we see nowadays corresponds to the XVII and XVIII centuries, which is when it was decided to build a larger temple in order to satisfy the growing devotion.
 The general design was supervised by the royal architect Herrera el Mozo and in 1750 the renovation of the interior decoration was entrusted to Ventura Rodríguez, also an architect for the King.
 His most impressive work is the Saint Chapel, planned as a temple within the temple.
 The sculpture representation of the Arrival of the Virgin is conceived with a great sense of theatre: Mary directs her look towards Apostle James and points towards the Pilar which remains testimony of her presence.
 The column is covered with a shroud which is changed daily.
 The shroud is removed from the column only on the 2nd, 12th and 20th of each month.
 On the Pilar we can see an image of the Virgin with the child, a gothic sculpture of the XV century which is hardly thirty six centimetres high.
 Its small size does not correspond to the great devotion it evokes within the catholic world.

-In front of the Saint Chapel we see the Coreto, where Goya painted the fresco “The Adoration of the Name of the Lord” in 1772, his first significant work after arriving from Italy.
+In front of the Saint Chapel we see with the audioguide the Coreto, where Goya painted the fresco “The Adoration of the Name of the Lord” in 1772, his first significant work after arriving from Italy.
 It represents a group of musician angels singing and glorifying the Lord's name, written in Hebrew inside a central triangle.

 In this area, two bombs hanging on the right of the Saint Chapel stand out.
 During the Spanish Civil War an aeroplane dropped 2 bombs over the basilica and didn't detonate.
 They fell through the ceiling causing two holes which are still preserved.
 Can you find them?
 One is underneath the golden frame of Goya's Coreto painting and the other is in one of the medallions, between that vault and the Saint Chapel.